 - expenses (including medical costs), can make a significant impact on this “number” question.

-Lee Eisenberg explores many of the financial and psychological dimensions of this planning in his book The Number.
+Lee Eisenberg explores many of the Financial Instruments and psychological dimensions of this planning in his book The Number.
 Many financial planners recommend no more than a 4% inflation adjusted withdrawal rate from a retirement portfolio if the portfolio needs to survive 30 years or longer.
 This means a retiree would require a $1,000,000 portfolio to generate $40,000 per year in the first year – with increases annually at the rate of inflation.